 How to Find a Medical-Surgical Nurse:

-Before you write your job description, ask yourself why medical-surgical nurses should want to a position at your healthcare institution.
+Before you write your job description, ask yourself why medical-surgical nurses would want a position at your healthcare institution.
 Think about the values you hold, your mission statement, and the benefits you can offer.
-Keep in mind the strain nurses and other healthcare professionals are under during the Covid-19 pandemic.

 Google for Jobs is another useful tool, as it allows your job postings to appear in Google's search results, greatly increasing visibility.
 You can get your post picked up by Google by having someone properly format it on your website, or by using a service that creates a properly formatted job page for you automatically.

-Attend networking events: Workshops, seminars, lectures, conferences, and certification classes are great places to meet highly qualified healthcare professionals, including medical-surgical nurses.
-When your staff members attend these events, make sure they engage with prospective candidates and obtain contact information.
+Workshops, seminars, lectures, conferences, and certification classes are great places to meet highly qualified healthcare professionals, including medical-surgical nurses.
+When your staff members attend these events, make sure they engage with prospective candidates, and obtain contact information.
 An even better idea would be to host one of these events and identify candidates who are most interested in your institution.

 Eliminate unqualified candidates by screening them.
-To avoid wasting time interviewing unsuitable applicants, email them a list of questions, such as:
+Avoid wasting time interviewing unsuitable applicants by emailing them a list of questions.

 - When and where did you complete your training?